 Intervention is carried out by the school and is 'additional to or different from' the usual differentiated curriculum.
-For further details of the interventions offered at Berkswell Primary School please see the Local Offer and Map of Intervention documents on the school website, or contact the school office for a copy of these documents.
+For further details of the interventions offered at Berkswell C of E Primary School please see the Local Offer and Map of Intervention documents on the school website, or contact the school office for a copy of these documents.